api-stuff/openapi-chopper/README.md

 # Brief

 It's for chopping up OpenAPI specs and that.
 Feed it some URIs, it merrily chops away.
+Good for paring down massive specs into bit-sized chunks.

 More details to follow soon...